Image Credit: GDJ

 Throughout the week primary school children take part in performances, activities and celebrations acting out Shakespeare's works, crafting puppets and even studying science, history and numeracy through Shakespeare’s world.

-Ou can find out more about Shakespeare Week from the website shakespeareweek.org.uk, where you can find a huge amount of resources for teachers and home educaters.
+Ou can find out more about Shakespeare Week from the website shakespeareweek.org.uk, where you can find a huge amount of free resources for teachers and home educators.

 The aim of the week is also to inspire children to explore and develop their own creativity and cultural interests outside of the week of celebrations.
-Through the free Mission Shakespeare digital challenge with fun activities and challenges for all the family to continue their Shakespearian journey at home.
+In fact all the education materials about William Shalespeare can be accessed all year round.
+They are mainly aimed at primary school aged children up tp the age of 11.

 You could also have a go at our Shakespeare Wordsearch and Anagrams too!